hygraph/buildyourdxp.com/README.md

 ![About Build Your DXP](https://media.graphcms.com/yLmrUVseSzy8kIbRKkdC)

-Build Your DXP is an open-source catalog to explore the best-of-breed services that power today's Digital Experience Platforms.
+Build Your DXP is a community powered catalog to explore the best-of-breed services that power today's Digital Experience Platforms.
 This project is maintained by [GraphCMS](https://graphcms.com)

 ### What is a DXP?